Table of Contents

 Why Accurate Vegetation and Forest Cover Mapping Matters

-• Monitoring deforestation and degradation — identifying hotspots where forests are being cleared or degraded, often due to agriculture, logging, or urban expansion.
+- Monitoring deforestation and forest degradation: Detecting hotspots where forests are being cleared or degraded—whether due to agricultural expansion, logging, mining, or urbanization—is critical for timely intervention and policy enforcement.

 GIS Technologies Used in Vegetation Mapping